tpoisot/ms_proba_networks/ms/maintext.md

 As a final note, all of the measures described below can be applied on the binary (0/1) versions of the networks, and will give the exact value of the non-probabilistic measure.
-This property is desirable, as it ensure that our framework has high generality.
+This property is desirable, as it allows our framework to be used on any network data, whether they are probabilistic or binary.

 ## Direct properties